abhshkdz/abhshkdz.github.io/index.md

 # Bio

-I am a Computer Science PhD student at Georgia Tech, advised by [Dhruv Batra][2], and working closely with [Devi Parikh][3].
+I am a 3rd year Computer Science PhD student at Georgia Tech, advised by [Dhruv Batra][2], and working closely with [Devi Parikh][3].
 My research focuses on deep learning and its applications in building agents that can see (computer vision), think (reasoning/interpretability), talk (language modeling) and